Eighth (and

 11 min read

 You're staring at a menu.
-Practically speaking, or a text thread.
-On top of that, or a scale that reads 1.
-7 grams and you're trying to do the math in your head before someone notices.
+Or a text thread.
+Or a scale that reads 1.7 grams and you're trying to do the math in your head before someone notices.

 How many eighths in a pound?

 It's one of those questions that sounds simple until you actually need the answer right now*.
-Maybe you're budgeting.
-Maybe you're comparing prices.
+Plus, maybe you're budgeting.
+On the flip side, maybe you're comparing prices.
 Maybe you're just trying to sound like you know what you're talking about.

 Either way — here's the straight answer, the context nobody tells you, and the traps that catch almost everyone.